coughingmouse/mau5su5-Romanization/README.md

 | qi | ci |
 | g- | q- |

-Duplicate ⟨n⟩ in coda before a vowel.

 ***

 ## Characteristics
 + phonemically more relevant
 + may compress ⟨ng⟩ to ⟨g⟩
-+ no apostrophe and neutral tone marker necessary
 * ⟨v⟩ used instead of ⟨x⟩
 - more letters are used, as accents are used on ⟨y⟩, ⟨r⟩, and ⟨j⟩
-- mapping /k/ to ⟨q⟩, /-ng/ to ⟨g⟩, /-n/ to ⟨nn⟩ is unusual
+- mapping /k/ to ⟨q⟩ and /-ng/ to ⟨g⟩ is unusual
-- ⟨n⟩ used too frequently because of ⟨nn⟩

 ## Roadmap
 None